PromptQuorumPromptQuorum

 Error 4: "Connection Refused" When Calling the API

-The Ollama server is not running.
-The API at `localhost:11434` only responds when the Ollama service is active.
+Connection Refused means Ollama is not running -- the API at `localhost:11434` only responds when the service is active.
+Start it before making API calls.

 bash